tomhazledine/Grids-for-Droid/README.md

 The [Grids](https://mutable-instruments.net/modules/grids/) module, made by Mutable Instruments, is a "Topographic drum sequencer" that outputs three sets of related rhythms (kick/snare/hihat) and switches between different patterns using two pots.
 The pots combine to create cartesian coordinates used to select patterns in real time.

 This is a patch for the Droid that recreates some of the functionality of Grids.
 Grids is now discontinued and hard to find on the used market.
-Due to the limitations of both the Droid (RAM becomes a factor when adding too many sequencers) and my own imagination (), this patch implements a subset of the original Grids' patterns (currently 16 patterns have been included from the original set of 25 in the Grids source code).
+Due to the limitations of both the Droid (RAM becomes a factor when adding too many sequencers) and my own imagination (a.k.a. coding ability), this patch implements a subset of the original Grids' patterns (currently 20 patterns have been included from the original set of 25 in the Grids source code).

 ## Installation